Asyno/TariffCreator/README.md

 <br />
 <h2>How-to deinstall</h2>
-You can deinstall the tool direct over the Windows Software Manager.
+You can deinstall the tool direct via Add/Remove Programs.